tidalf/plugin.audio.qobuz/README.md

 Notes
 --------------
-- you need Hifi subscription to stream flac files or premium subscription to play full mp3.
+- you will need a Hifi subscription to stream flac files.
 - With Sublime+, you can stream files up to 192khz/24bits
-- create your Qobuz account there : http://www.qobuz.com/kodi (you'll get 1 free month)
+- Create your Qobuz account here : http://www.qobuz.com/kodi (you'll get one free month)

 Disclaimer
 -----------